seerge/g-helper/.github/ISSUE_TEMPLATE/bug_report.md

 ## NOTE
 Bug reports without clear information or scenario to reproduce and logs from ``%AppData%\GHelper`` will be closed without answer.
-Please respect time of the developer.
+Please respect the time of the developer.
 Thanks.

 **Describe the bug**